The project is called Meer Verminder.

 Dutch freelance photographer Peter Kemp likes to create pictures that tell stories.
 Kemp’s photos have been internationally recognized with Kemp being a finalist at the Hasselblad Masters 2012.
 For his last series, Kemp was inspired by the paintings of the Dutch painter Johannes Vermeer.
 Vermeer ( 1632-1675) lived in Delft; the same city where Kemp is living now.

 This project took 3 months of preparation, creating mood boards and bringing the team together.
 Kemp and his team even built their own Vermeer house in 3 days time.
 All the props were supplied by people and businesses from around Delft.
 It took ten days of shooting with models from Holland, France and Germany to create this series.

-During the photoshoots Kemp was assisted by 3 make-up artists , 2 fashion stylist and 1 hairstylist.
+Text-align: left;”>During the photoshoots Kemp was assisted by 3 Make-up artists , 2 fashion stylist and 1 hairstylist.
 He relied on two fashion designers to supply the dresses that matched the period.